FASE BOARD MEMBERS 2019-2021

 |France||Pascal Adalian is a Professor and head of the Department of Physical Anthropology of Aix-Marseilles University.
 He is the Director of the MSc in Physical Anthropology at the Faculty of Medicine in Marseilles, and is certified judiciary expert in Forensic Anthropology.
 He has collaborated for many years with the Forensic Medicine Department of Marseilles, for which he acts as an external consultant.
 His research interests and activities cover forensic anthropology, corpse identification and methodological approaches for biological profiling.
 He also specifically develops methods concerning age estimation of very young juvenile skeletons.|

 Elena Kranioti is a medical doctor, graduate of the University of Crete (2003) and a certified Forensic Pathologist (2007) in Greece.
 In 2007 she was awarded with a Marie Curie Fellowship at the Natural History Museum in Spain, within the framework of EVAN, a European training network with focus on Virtual Anthropology and Geometric-Morphometrics.
-In 2009 she completed her PhD at the University of Crete and in 2010 she was appointed as a Lecturer in Forensic Anthropology at the University of Edinburgh.
-She is currently Director of the MSc program in Forensic Anthropology at the University of Edinburgh, founding member of the Edinburgh Forensic Radiology and Anthropology Imaging Centre (EFRAIC) and the Edinburgh Unit for Forensic Anthropology (EUFA) research group.
-She also runs the only modern bone histology lab in the UK.
-She acts as an external consultant for the Department of Forensic Sciences at the University of Crete and the Division of Forensic Pathology of the Ministry of Justice in Crete, mainly for cases of heavily decomposed and/or skeletonized remains that require identification and for trauma related cases.
-Her research focuses on virtual methods of biological profiling, trauma analysis, bone biomechanics and sorting commingled remains, among others.
+In 2009 she completed her PhD at the University of Crete and became Lecturer in Forensic Anthropology at the University of Edinburgh (2010-2019).
+She is currently Assistant Professor in Forensic Medicine, founding member of the Edinburgh Forensic Radiology and Anthropology Imaging Centre (EFRAIC).
+Elena is the first Greek national with a diploma in Forensic Radiology and Virtopsy from the University of Zurich and the first forensic pathologist in Greece to apply post-mortem CT in forensic casework.

 Hans H. de Boer